TriPed-Robot/trip_kinematics/paper.md

 This makes it easy for users to implement custom case-dependent mathematical solvers.

 # Statement of Need
-While a huge number of researchers use hybrid serial parallel systems such as @PISLA, @verne or @berkley most robotics frameworks such as openrave @openrave  or the matlab robotics toolbox @matlabrobot only support kinematic calculations for serial or branching manipulators.
+While a huge number of researchers use hybrid serial parallel systems such as @PISLA, @verne or @berkley most modern kinematics frameworks still lack support.
-​Frameworks that do support inverse kinematics calculations for parallel or hybrid mechanisms, like copeliasim ​@coppeliaSim​ , are often commercial products.
+Instead robotics frameworks only support serial or branching manipulators.
+Examples include openrave (@openrave ) used in in the moveit stack (@moveit )  or the matlab robotics toolbox (@matlabrobot ).
-​This leaves developers to either shoehorn their hybrid robots into a framework not designed to handle them or be left to implement their own kinematic solvers.
+​This often leaves developers with essentially two choices:
+Either shoehorn their hybrid robots into a framework not designed to handle them or be left to implement their own kinematic solvers.
-​Especially during rapid prototyping, both can be tedious and time-consuming.
+In both cases common practices can be observed which are reimplemented each time.
+These are reported by @survey .

-​TriP is a lightweight and easy-to-use package designed to simplify this process by directly modeling hybrid mechanisms and calculating their kinematics.
+​TriP is a lightweight and easy-to-use package directly modeling hybrid mechanisms and calculating their kinematics.
-​It is thus primarily aimed at researchers and engineers who quickly want to build kinematic models in order to test their mechanical designs.
+​It is primarily aimed at researchers and engineers who quickly want to build kinematic models in order to test their mechanical designs.

 # Overview

 ​TriP models robots using its Robot class.
 ​A Robot object is made up of Transformation and KinematicGroup objects.
-The KinematicGroup objects are used to model parallel-kinematics while the Transformation objects model serial kinematic.
+The KinematicGroup objects are used to model parallel mechanisms while the Transformation objects model serial mechanisms.
 See Figure ​\ref{hybrid_chain_taxonomy_groups} for reference.
 Here the links of each robot are colored according to the group or transformation it belongs to.

 ![Different Hybrid Robot types and their object structure \label{hybrid_chain_taxonomy_groups}](hybrid_chain_taxonomy_groups.png)

-As seen in Figure \ref{hybrid_chain_taxonomy_groups} both groups and transformations can be connected to form branching mechanisms.
+Voth groups and transformations can be connected to form branching mechanisms as indicated in Figure \ref{hybrid_chain_taxonomy_groups} .

 ​Transformations can be either dynamic or static with dynamic transformations implementing joints.
 ​A few example joints can be seen in Figure ​​\ref{sample_trafo} .